Lmineor/mineor-navi/content/about/en/index.md

 We warmly welcome your contributions to Mineor!
 You can:

-Please refer to the Submission Guide for submitting projects.
-(Note: If a direct English version of the submission guide is not available, please use the Chinese version as a reference and translate the necessary steps into English accordingly.)
+Please refer to the Submission Guide for submitting projects [Submission Guide](https://github.com/Lmineor/mineor-landingpage/blob/main/docs/submission-guide.md).